Iowa Mechanic Lien Law: Complete Guide

 All claimants must perfect their mechanic lien by filing a verified statement of account (mechanic lien claim) within 90 days after the date of last furnishing labor or materials, or within 90 days after the completion or cessation of the work, whichever is applicable.
 Enforcement suits must be commenced within 2 years from the expiration of the 90-day filing period.

 For public works projects, Iowa Code §573.1 et seq. governs bond claims.
 Subcontractors and suppliers not in privity with the general contractor must provide written notice to the general contractor within 30 days of first furnishing.
 Bond claims must be filed within 30 days after the final settlement between the public entity and the general contractor.
-National Lien & Bond provides attorney-backed compliance and recovery services to help Iowa construction professionals protect their payment rights.
+National Lien & Bond provides attorney-network compliance and recovery services to help Iowa construction professionals protect their payment rights.

 Topics on This Page